-What is the likelihood of a lost cat returning?
+What is the likelihood that a lost cat will return?
 Did you ever find yourself thinking about this during your cat-parenting years?

 One of the sickest feelings one could have is the one that comes from realizing a beloved pet has gone missing.

 It’s come from an indoor cat slipping past your feet as you come in the front door with my hands full, or when someone has left the side gate open and a dog has escaped.

 Having lost an animal to traffic before, I’m gripped with panic at the thought of any of your babies being outside and unprotected.

 The same feeling occurs when an indoor or outdoor cat fails to come home after the usual exploration period.

 Let’s talk about the likelihood of your cat coming home and what you can do to increase those odds.

 What are the chances of a lost cat returning?